1. Home

 • Select an existing playout (e.g. the “default” playout) or create a new one:

-• When creating a new playout, enter a title for the playout.
+• When creating a new playout, enter a title.
 The title of the playout will not be visible to viewers, but we recommend using a descriptive name.
-If the amount of playouts increases overtime, they will be easier to manage.
+If the number of playouts increases overtime, they will be easier to manage.

 The options that follow after the title field are part of the Appearance settings.
 To learn more about changing the player’s appearance and behavior, visit our articles about all the specific playout settings: